BC-ADM - Board Certified - Advanced Diabetes Management

 Frequently asked questions

-What if I fail the BC-ADM exam?
+What if I fail the Board Certified - Advanced Diabetes Management (BC-ADM) exam?

-Can I cancel or reschedule the BC-ADM?
+Can I cancel or reschedule the Board Certified - Advanced Diabetes Management (BC-ADM)?